Visas

 Carer Visa

-The biggest thing for a student visa is the genuinenesscriteria.
+The biggest thing for a student visa is the genuine temporary entrant criteria.
 Do not let an agent use any sort of template as this statement should be reflecting your individual circumstances.
 We have had successful cases that have shocked some people such as accountants with more than 4 years experience from assessment level 3 countries wanting to study to be mechanics.

 If PR is your goal you want to think carefully about what course you enrol into to see if it will open up any pathways for you.